 Move daytime clothing out of sight, so that it doesn’t act as a trigger to get dressed.
 It’s a good idea to aim for regular meal times, bedtimes and wakeup times.
 Try a light snack before bed, including herbal tea or warm milk.
-Make sure he has any pain medication, if necessary.
-Before bedtime, she should avoid other medications that might keep her awake, such as any cholinesterase inhibitors (tacrine, donepezil, rivastigmine or galantamine).
+Make sure the person living with dementia has any pain medication, if necessary.
+Before bedtime, the person should avoid other medications that might keep them awake, such as any cholinesterase inhibitors (tacrine, donepezil, rivastigmine or galantamine).

 If non-medication methods don’t work, you may want to ask a doctor about medication for sleep.
 Keep in mind that sleep medication for people with cognitive impairments such as dementia comes with risks, including risk of falls, increased confusion and a decline in independence.
 Try to discontinue sleep medication once a more regular sleep pattern returns.

-Ask your doctor about the types of medications available to help a person sleep.
-Depending on the other types of behaviours she has, the doctor may prescribe different types of drugs.
+Ask your doctor about the types of medications available to help a person living with dementia sleep.
+Depending on the other types of behaviours they have, the doctor may prescribe different types of drugs.

-If he is prescribed a medication, ask questions to understand what to expect.
+If the person is prescribed a medication, ask questions to understand what to expect.
 Find out the benefits and risks of the medication, as well as any other options.

 More information and resources

 - Sleep Matters When Someone has Dementia.
 Department of Occupational Therapy, Faculty of Rehabilitation Medicine, University of Alberta, October 2016.
 A webinar on the relationship between sleep, the environment and dementia, including tips to make your bedroom environment more conducive to sleep.